axibase/atsd/rule-engine/functions-date.md

 seconds(string d [,string p [,string z]]) long
 ```

-Provides the same arguments as the [`milliseconds`](#milliseconds) function except the result is returned in Unix seconds instead of milliseconds.
+Provides the same arguments as the [`milliseconds`](#milliseconds) function with the result in Unix seconds instead of milliseconds.

 ### `elapsedTime`